2021 Teaching Artist Fellowship Institute

 We are happy to announce an exciting opportunity - the DC Collaborative Teaching Artist Fellowship to foster a community of teaching artists/ practitioners encouraging collaboration, support, and feedback.
 Funded in part, by the DC Commission on the Arts and Humanities Arts Education Projects grant, the overarching theme of the fellowship is increasing Social Emotional Learning (SEL) competencies and unpacking inherent biases present in SEL, as it was found to be the largest need for DCPS classroom teachers in our recent data work.

 Given the circumstances of the pandemic, the fellowship program will take place online in the virtual format.
 Under the leadership of the three of DC’s Lead Arts Educators serving as mentors in three cohorts of 4-6 teaching artists/ practitioners, a series of four workshops will provide fellows with concrete methods to make their programming more relevant to the DCPS classroom.
 Kick off and wrap up meetings will provide an opportunity for fellows to network and form a greater community of practice.
 Upon successful completion of the fellowship program, fellows will be awarded a $160 fellowship stipend (*100% participation in each of the sessions of the fellowship program is required).
+The program now welcomes applications beyond emerging teaching artists/ practitioners to all experience levels.

 General Overview of the Timeline (TBD):